Revised and updated 19 Sep 2023 with Recipe for 20cm pan

 3. Stream in coconut milk, pandan juice and salt.

-4. Slowly fold in sifted flour and fold until you cannot see any more white.
+4. Manually fold in sifted flour until you cannot see any more white.
 Set aside

 5. Whip eggs till foamy and add cream of tartare.